 I could give you the exact settings for the lights in my scene, but that would be pointless if you are building your own scene as it will most likely look completely different for your purposes...
 It really is a matter of tweaking the settings, orientation and sizes of the lights and material settings until you see the result you want for your particular scene.

 If you really do like the exact look of my final image, I have included the Cinema 4D scene file with this setup for you to download and play around with.

-Open up Photoshop and open the image you just saved, then bring up curves by clicking Image > Adjustments > Curves (or Ctrl+M), then create a subtle 's' shape by clicking and dragging on the line to give the image a nice contrast range.
+Open up Photoshop and open the image you just saved, then bring up Curves by clicking Image > Adjustments > Curves (or Control-M), then create a subtle 's' shape by clicking and dragging on the line to give the image a nice contrast range.
 Save your image.